Sam Boyle

-Samuel Alexander Boyle Jr. (November 28, 1876 – October 30, 1923) was an American football player and coach.
-He served as the head football coach at the Virginia Military Institute (1898–1899), Pennsylvania State University (1899), and Dickinson College (1900), compiling a career college football record of 14–12–1.
+Samuel Alexander Boyle Jr. (November 28, 1876 – October 30, 1923) was an American college football player and coach.
+He served as the head football coach at the Virginia Military Institute (1898–1899), Pennsylvania State University (1899), and Dickinson College (1900), compiling a career coaching record of 14–12–1.

 Playing career

 Boyle played end for the University of Pennsylvania and was declared a first-team All-American in 1897.

 Coaching career

 Penn State

-Boyle was the head coach at Pennsylvania State University in 1899.
-His record at Penn State was 4–6–1.
-His squad was outscored 104 to 176 that season.
+Boyle was the head football coach at Pennsylvania State University for one season, 1899, compiling a record of 4–6–1.

 Dickinson

-After one year at Penn State, Boyle became the second head football coach (or at least, the second coach on record) for the Dickinson College Red Devils in Carlisle, Pennsylvania and he held that position for the 1900 season.
-His overall coaching record at Dickinson was 5 wins, 4 losses, and 0 ties.
-This ranks him 20th at Dickinson in terms of total wins and eighth at Dickinson in terms of winning percentage.
+After one year at Penn State, Boyle became the head football coach at Dickinson College in Carlisle, Pennsylvania.
+He led the 1900 Dickinson team to a record of 5–4.

-In his one year as head coach, Boyle oversaw the largest defeat in college football history when Dickinson College defeated Haverford Grammar School 227 to 0 (it was common for college teams to play other organized teams outside of the collegiate ranks at the time).

 Other athletic work

 Boyle continued to work around sports as an athletic official.
 He also worked as a player-coach for the Pittsburgh Athletic Club.